A colorimeter mounted to a television

 There are several types of colorimeters available in the market.
 Some are standalone devices, while others are designed to work with specific software.
 In general, colorimeters fall into two main categories: hardware and software-based.
 Hardware colorimeters are physical devices that you mount or place against your TV screen.
 They come in a variety of shapes and sizes, and they typically connect to your computer via USB.
 Software-based colorimeters, on the other hand, are a type of plug-in that you install on your TV or computer.
 They use your TV’s built-in sensors to measure color accuracy.

-See also How to Mount a Tv on Wall
+See also How to Install a Fixed Tv Mount Bracket

 Another type of colorimeter available in the market is the spectrophotometer.
 Unlike traditional colorimeters, spectrophotometers measure the entire spectrum of light, rather than just specific wavelengths.
 This allows for more accurate color measurements and is often used in industries such as printing and textiles.
 Spectrophotometers can be either handheld or benchtop devices and are typically more expensive than traditional colorimeters.